ianmeinert/dashboard/README.md

 - **Modular Dashboard Layout**: Quadrants for calendar, weather, grocery list, and chores
 - **Google Calendar Integration**: Real-time family events
-- **Weather Widget**: Current and 5-day forecast by geolocation, city/state, or zip code
+- **Weather Widget**: Current and 5-day forecast by geolocation, city/state, or zip code, with instant dashboard updates when a new default location is set
 - **Grocery List**: Add, edit, delete, and check off items with priority, category, and notes
 - **Modern Database Backend**: Grocery list uses async SQLAlchemy with SQLite for robust, persistent storage (auto-migrates from legacy JSON)
 - **Responsive UI**: Works on tablets, desktops, and large displays